 Lewis & Clark's Educational Administration programs seek to prepare confident school administrators who embrace the challenges facing our public and private schools.
-The liberal arts traditions of scholarship, inquiry, and self-knowledge serve as the foundation for our courses and individual programs.
-Candidates who successfully complete program requirements understand and demonstrate the knowledge and skills necessary to be learners, collaborators, leaders, and innovators.
-As our license candidates assume positions of responsibility, the school and district organizations they lead create the conditions for learning where all children achieve.

-Courses are taught by professionally active faculty and are designed as small, intensive seminars.
-Lewis & Clark offers educational administration and leadership programs approved by the Oregon Teacher Standards and Practices Commission (TSPC) and National Council for Accreditation of Teacher Education (NCATE).
+The liberal arts traditions of scholarship, inquiry, and self-knowledge serve as the foundation for our courses and individual pro Note: This section was updated 7/16/2012. successfully complete program and demonstrate the knowled be learners, collaborators, lead our license candidates assume the school and district organiz conditions for learning where Courses are taught by professi are designed as small, intensiv Clark offers educational administral calls and the program program section was updated 7/16/2012.
+Successfully complete program and demonstrate the knowled be learners, collaborators, lead our license candidates assume the school and district organiz conditions for learning where Clark offers educational administration/ Clark offers educational administration administration/ Courses are taught by professi are designed as small, intensiv Clark offers educational administration ad programs approved by the Oregon Teacher Standards and Practices Commission (TSPC) and National Council for Accreditation of Teacher Education (NCATE).

-In addition to on-campus courses, Lewis & Clark offers administrative licensure programs in central Oregon, eastern Oregon, and the south coast regions.
+In addition to on-campus courses, Lewis & Clark offers administrative licensure program course work in central Oregon, eastern Oregon, and the south coast regions.

 Also note that Special Student status is available for individuals wanting to enhance their leadership skills, update knowledge in specific areas, or complete outstanding coursework for a degree or licensure program.
 With Special Student status, individuals may take degree-applicable credit prior to formal admission to a graduate school program.
-See Program-Specific Admission Information for Educational Leadership for more information.
+See Program-Specific Admission Information for Educational Leadership (p.
+9) for more information.